background image

 The nearest airport to the Banda Sea is Pattimura Airport (AMQ) in Ambon, Maluku.
 To reach Ambon, you will need to book a domestic flight from one of the major international airports in Indonesia, such as Jakarta, Bal

-When To Go Dive at Banda Sea
+When To Go Diving in Banda Sea

 The best time to go diving in the Banda Sea is during the dry season, which typically spans from April to November.
 During this period, the weather conditions are generally more favorable, with calmer seas and reduced rainfall.
 In terms of water temperature, the Banda Sea experiences warm tropical waters throughout the year.
 On average, water temperatures range from 27°C to 30°C (81°F to 86°F), providing comfortable conditions for diving.
 The Banda Sea is known for its variable and sometimes strong currents.
 Some dive sites may have more significant currents, providing thrilling drift dives and attracting a diverse range of marine life